JPL-IMCE/gov.nasa.jpl.imce.oml.doc/README.md

 ### Core constructs of the Ontological Modeling Language

 The core constructs of OML are:
-  - [terms] such as concepts and relationships
+  - Term such as concepts and relationships
-  - [axioms] about terms
+  - Axiom about terms
-  - [terminologies], collections of terms & axioms
+  - Terminology, collections of terms & axioms